ONTAP docs

 NFS and SMB file and directory naming dependencies

-Case-sensitivity of file and directory names in a multiprotocol environment
+Learn about case-sensitivity of file and directory names in an NFS multiprotocol environment

 Manage NFS trunking